multiversx/mx-docs/docs/wallet/ledger.md

 2. [Download](https://www.ledger.com/ledger-live/download) the Ledger Live application
 3. [Upgrade](https://support.ledger.com/hc/en-us/articles/360002731113) your device with the latest firmware‌

-## **Install the Elrond EGLD app on your Ledger**‌
+## **Install the MultiversX (previously Elrond) EGLD app on your Ledger**‌

-Teach your Ledger device to work with EGLD by installing the Elrond app on it.‌
+Teach your Ledger device to work with EGLD by installing the MultiversX (previously Elrond) app on it.‌

 - Open the Ledger Live application
 - Click on the “Manager” section in the app
 - Connect and unlock your Ledger device
 - If prompted, allow the Manager on your device by pressing the two buttons
-- In the App catalog search for “Elrond”
+- In the App catalog search for “MultiversX"
-- Click the “Install” button next to the Elrond app
+- Click the “Install” button next to the MultiversX (previously Elrond) app
 - Your Ledger device will display “Processing” as the app installs

 ![img](https://gblobscdn.gitbook.com/assets%2F-LhHlNldCYgbyqXEGXUS%2F-MIJ_-qiYVWEus-jzmZK%2F-MIJ_axFeyPBUDa-t7Qq%2Fimage.png?alt=media&token=eb949ec0-6ca2-4f5e-be17-eaf0c39597a6)

 Awesome, you did everything perfectly!

-## Log into your Elrond wallet using the Ledger device
+## Log into your MultiversX (previously Elrond) wallet using the Ledger device

 - Make sure your Ledger device is connected to your computer
 - Log into your Ledger device
-- Navigate to the Elrond Network app & open it by pushing both buttons on your device
+- Navigate to the MultiversX (previously Elrond) Network app & open it by pushing both buttons on your device
 - In your web browser navigate to https://wallet.elrond.com
 - Select "Ledger" from the Login options